 After six weeks, over 13 percent of Ferinject patients and less than 2 percent of Monofer patients continued to experience symptoms.
 The researchers concluded that IBD patients taking Ferinject were more likely to experience severe HPP than those taking Monofer.

 - 2020 study raising concerns about hypophosphatemia

 October 2020 Injectafer Lawsuit

 On October 5, 2020, an Iowa woman filed an Injectafer lawsuit in the Eastern District of Pennsylvania.
 One year earlier, she underwent three monthly Injectafer injections.
 The woman subsequently developed severe hypophosphatemia.

 The attorneys’ Injectafer lawsuit alleged she suffered permanent injuries, including supraventricular tachycardia, bradycardia, bilateral foot stress fractures, bilateral ankle pain, and ambulating difficulties.
 The woman claimed Injectafer caused them.

 She alleged defective design, failure to warn, and negligent misrepresentation against American Regent, Luitpold Pharmaceuticals, Daiichi Sankyo, and Vifor Pharmaceuticals.

-February 2021 Injectafer Lawsuit
+Sample Injectafer Lawsuit